 "Find something?"
 The Master asked, his voice moving closer to her.

-"That's enough," the Master's voice said sharply.
+"That's enough," the Master ordered sharply.
 "Turn around now."
 Rose turned slowly and wasn't surprised to see another ray gun like weapon in the Master's hand.
-"That's better," he said.
+"That's better," he said smugly.

-"A few roads down," the Master said.
+"A few roads down," the Master answered.
 "I'll be long gone with all of the items long before they find it."

 "Do you honestly think you'll get away with this?"
-Rose questioned.
+Rose questioned with a small smile.

-"My dear," the Master said.
+"My dear," the Master breathed with a smile of his own.
 "I assure you that these remarkable artifacts will be in excellent hands and helping to shape the universe."